kid1carus/StableA7Linux2.0/README.md

 # StableA7Linux for iOS10.3.3
 I come here to release you my beta of the StableA7 port for Linux

+Warning: apparently doesn't work on ipads, only iphones

 Is downgrade for iOS10.3.3 in A7 idevices

 What do you need to install?